guillermooo/sublime-undocs/source/customization/settings.rst

 Lastly, it's also worth noting that some settings may be adjusted automatically for you.
 Keep this is mind if you're puzzled about some setting's value.
-For instance, this is the case for certain whitespace-related settings and the *syntax* setting.
+For instance, this is the case for certain whitespace-related settings and the ``syntax`` setting.

 Below, you can see the order in which Sublime Text would process a hypothetical hierarchy of settings for Python files on Windows:

-- :file:`Packages/Default/Preferences.sublime-settings`
+- *Packages/Default/Preferences.sublime-settings*
-- :file:`Packages/Default/Preferences (Windows).sublime-settings`
+- *Packages/Default/Preferences (Windows).sublime-settings*
-- :file:`Packages/User/Preferences.sublime-settings`
+- *Packages/User/Preferences.sublime-settings*
-- :file:`Packages/Python/Python.sublime-settings`
+- *Packages/Python/Python.sublime-settings*
-- :file:`Packages/User/Python.sublime-settings`
+- *Packages/User/Python.sublime-settings*
-- *Session data for the current file*
+- Session data for the current file
-- *Auto adjusted settings*
+- Auto adjusted settings

 Global Editor Settings and Global File Settings